Episcopal Diocese of Puerto Rico

 The Episcopal Church Diocese of Puerto Rico (Iglesia Episcopal, Diocesis de Puerto Rico) is a diocese of the Episcopal Church in Puerto Rico.
+In 2024, the diocese reported average Sunday attendance (ASA) of 1,683 persons, a relative decrease from 2,391 in 2015.
+Between 2015 and 2023, reported membership declined from 5,050 to 3,199.
+No membership statistics were reported in 2024 denominational parochial reports.

 Under Spanish rule, Puerto Rico was part of a Roman Catholic-affiliated monarchical Spanish government for over 400 years.
 Towards the end of that period, in the late 1870s, the Spanish government in Puerto Rico, at the behest of the Anglican bishop of Antigua, allowed the construction of the first Protestant temple in Puerto Rico, the Anglican Holy Trinity Church in Ponce, to serve the spiritual needs of British merchant marines serving the port of Ponce.
 Severe restrictions were imposed on the church, such as not using its front door nor ringing the church bell which the British monarch, Queen Victoria provided each Anglican Church, so as to not attract local residents to the congregation.
 The second Protestant temple in Puerto Rico was established by the Anglican church in the village of Isabel Segunda on the island of Vieques.

 The United States military forces that disembarked in the Guánica sector that was then a part of the municipality of Yauco in July, 1898, during their long march to the capital city of San Juan, marched through Ponce and, while there, rang for the first time Holy Trinity's church bell, which since then has been known as the "Religious Freedom Bell", commemorating the fact that the First Amendment right to full religious freedom arrived in Puerto Rico in 1898.

 Under United States rule, Protestantism flourished in Puerto Rico and the two Anglican congregations in Ponce and Vieques were transformed into the Episcopal Diocese of Puerto Rico with over 50 churches, three schools and multiple health facilities throughout two of the three inhabited islands of Puerto Rico.

-Until 1987, Episcopalians in Puerto Rico were ruled by five successive Diocesan Bishops selected by the United States–based Episcopal Church, the last of which was a native-born Puerto Rican, the Rt.
+Until 1987, Episcopalians in Puerto Rico were ruled by five successive diocesan bishops selected by the United States–based Episcopal Church, the last of which was a native-born Puerto Rican, the Rt.
 Rev. Francisco Reus-Froylan.
-In 1987, the diocese's Diocesan Assembly was allowed to elect retiring bishop Reus-Froylan's successor, resulting in the election of the Rt.
+In 1987, the diocese's assembly was allowed to elect retiring bishop Reus-Froylan's successor, resulting in the election of the Rt.
 Rev. David Alvarez as Puerto Rico's first elected Episcopal Bishop.

-Under Bishop Reus-Froylan, the Episcopal Diocese of Puerto Rico separated from the Episcopal Church in the USA (ECUSA) in 1978 but was reinstated in 2002 under Bishop Alvarez, and became part of Province IX.
+Under Bishop Reus-Froylan, the Episcopal Diocese of Puerto Rico separated from the Episcopal Church in the USA in 1978 but was reinstated in 2002 under Bishop Alvarez, and became part of Province IX.